Can Travel Insurance Cover Pre-Existing Conditions?

 • Keeping a clear record of recent treatments or medication changes

-• Reading the definitions and exclusions before buying a plan
+• Reading the definitions and exclusions before buying a travel insurance plan

-Being proactive doesn't just help with, it helps you choose a policy that's truly a good fit for your health profile.
+Being proactive doesn't just help, it also helps you choose a policy that's truly a good fit for your health profile.

 Choosing travel insurance with pre-existing condition coverage can feel overwhelming.
 Between different plan types, waiver rules, and confusing definitions, it's easy to feel lost.